 BioFIT 2018 conference programme is tailored to fit the expectations of its audience, whose sharp minds evolve in the fast-paced and dynamic Life Sciences sector.
-Built around 12 sessions, 2 workshops and 1 plenary session, the 2018 programme is rooted in three custom-made tracks, addressing challenges of entrepreneurs, best practices in academia-industry R&D collaborations, and nurturing early-stage assets.
+Built around 12 sessions, 2 workshops and 1 plenary session, the 2018 programme is rooted in three custom-made tracks, addressing the right funding sources for early-stage innovation, best practices in academia-industry R&D collaborations, and nurturing early-stage assets.

 BioFIT 2018 features a constantly renewed conference programme, with 3 tracks to match the interests of every player in the sector.

 Academia-industry R&D collaborations, early-stage funding sources, and licensing early-stage assets are 2018 guiding principle.

 Discover BioFIT 2018 preliminary conference programme:

 Globalisation of seed investment can be seen as traditionally geographically anchored, now early-stage investors tend to invest in more diversified areas.
 Where does the money come from?
 How far is this evolution towards more global funds going?
 How fast is it going in the investment community?
 Will it make the investors more risk taking, will it change the risk landscape?
 Isn’t there today an ill-balance between the geographical origin of the investment capacities and the areas where projects needing equity investment are teeming?

 Companies are now using machine learning in highly specific ways to streamline and improve the many day-to-day biomedical research tasks.
 The use of AI shifted from generalist tasks to purpose-built tools with numerous applications to speed-up drug discovery at all the different research stages.
 The panel will address some uses of AI, ultimately cutting R&D costs through the possibility to aggregate and synthesise information, repurpose existing drugs, generate and validate novel drug candidates, design drugs and preclinical experiments…